mbraak/django-mptt-admin/docs/index.md

 ## Changelog

+**2.4.0** (january 31 2023)

+- Issue #426: handle permissions:
+  - 'Add' link: only display it if the admin user has the 'Add' permission
+  - 'Edit' link: only display it if the admin user has the 'Edit' permission
+    - Otherwise: still display it but change the text to 'view'
+  - Drag and drop: only enable it if the admin user has the 'Edit' permission
+    - It's also possible to disable drag and drop by overriding the 'is_drag_and_drop_enabled' method.

 **2.3.0** (august 4 2022)

 - Update jqtree to 1.6.2.
 This fixes an issue with the keyboard focus when using on demand loading.